bob123456678/TrainControl/Readme.md

 and MFX locomotive database.

-Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to programmatically control the entire layout [see API](src/examples/Readme.md).
+Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to programmatically control the entire layout ([see API](src/examples/Readme.md)).
 Layout and locomotive information is automatically downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).

 TrainControl also provides a UI for creating a graph model of your layout,